 0308.03J-05 TREATMENT OF SG TUBE ISI ISSUES THAT DO NOT PROVIDE DIRECT KNOWLEDGE OF TUBE CONDITION

-Except when tubes rupture during normal operation, our knowledge of tube condition is limited to the results of the periodic tube inspections conducted by the licensees, sometimes supplemented by in situ pressure tests of a few tubes.
-If those inspections are not conducted in a manner that is adequate to detect tube degradation before it reaches significant levels, then a substantial risk increase can occur.
+Except for those instances when tubes leak or rupture during normal operation, our knowledge of tube condition is limited to the results of the periodic tube inspections conducted by the licensees, sometimes supplemented by in situ pressure tests of a few tubes.
+If those inspections are not conducted in a manner that is adequate to detect tube degradation before it reaches significant levels, then a substantial latent risk increase can occur.

 Regulatory requirements do not specifically address many of the technical aspects of how the licensee’s SG tube ISI activities are conducted.
-Industry guidance has been developed for selecting specific ISI methods and practices that are adequate for specific conditions.
+Industry guidance has been developed for selecting specific ISI methods and practices that are adequate for specific conditions in SG tubing.
 The overall intent of NRC requirements and industry guidance is to conduct tube ISI with sufficient frequency and detection capability to provide reasonable assurance that every tube will continue to satisfy all tube performance criteria until the next inspection.

 Many NRC inspection issues are related to questions about the adequacy of the licensee’s ISI and condition monitoring methods and practices with respect to the licensees’ obligation under 10 CFR 50, Appendix B Criterion 16 to identify conditions adverse to quality.
 In cases where tube ISI and condition monitoring has not revealed any violation of the tube performance criteria, some NRC findings may still raise doubts about whether the ISI has been adequate to assure that all tubes meet the criteria, or that they will continue to do so by the end of the next inspection interval.
 Examples of this type of finding are: 1) the inspection technology used is not sensitive to a type of tube degradation that has violated the tube performance criteria at similar plants; 2) the “noise” level in the inspection signal is unusually large at a plant, and could mask the signal of a flaw that could grow to violate a performance criterion before the next inspection; 3) screening criteria for selecting tubes for in situ pressure testing does not fully account for flaw size measurement error associated with nondestructive examination technologies, and 4) the number and/or severity of flaws found significantly exceeded what was expected, based on the previous operational assessment.

-For these types of inspection issue, the probability of tube failure because adequate basis for assessing the physical condition of the tubes.
-In theory, if had data on the number of times that the tubes had degraded to specific performance levels for randomly selected cases where inspection had been inadequate, at least could make an estimate of the probability that the tubes have degraded (or will degrade) to various levels due to the lack of adequate inspection.
+For these types of inspection issues, the probability of tube failure is unknown because there is no adequate basis for assessing the physical condition of the tubes.
+In theory, if the NRC had data on the number of times that the tubes had degraded to specific performance levels for many randomly selected cases where inspection had been inadequate, the NRC at least could make an estimate of the probability that the tubes have degraded (or will degrade) to various levels due to the lack of adequate inspection.
 However, that type of data is not available, so the probability of tube degradation to specific levels is not known as a function of the degree or type of licensee ISI performance problems.

-Consequently, inspection issues related to inadequate ISI methods and practices cannot be assessed for risk significance when no direct knowledge of the degree of tube degradation that has occurred.
-Therefore, the reactor oversight process (ROP) provide a means, other than quantitative risk assessment, for the NRC staff to allot increased inspection effort this type of inspection issue.
+Consequently, inspection issues related to inadequate ISI methods and practices cannot be assessed for risk significance when the NRC has no direct knowledge of the degree of tube degradation that has occurred.
+Therefore, the reactor oversight process (ROP) was developed in a manner that provides a means, other than quantitative risk assessment, for the NRC staff to allot increased inspection effort based on this type of inspection issue.